nomic/api-stories/README.md

 ### Until

-* .until(...) works exactly like .expect(...), only it will repeat the previous api call *until* the stated condition is met, or give up after 10 seconds (not configurable yet)
+* .until(..., [millis]) works exactly like .expect(...), only it will repeat the previous api call *until* the stated condition is met, or give up after 10 seconds (not configurable yet) or the specified time.
+It's not recommended to specify millis, except when initially setting up the test.
+If you try to give up fast, you'll end up with intermittent test failures, which are the worst kind of failures.

 ### Never

-* .never(...) ensures that some expectation "never" comes to be, or at least doesn't happen for a while...
-By default it waits 10 seconds., though you can pass milliseconds to wait for as the final argument.
+* .never(..., [millis]) ensures that some expectation "never" comes to be, or at least doesn't happen for a while...
+By default it waits 10 seconds.
 (This can make testing take painfully long.
 Need to come up with a way to unblock future tests while leaving a never check active in the background.)

 ## Before